 If you have diabetes, it can be hard to figure out how to eat to feel your best and keep your blood sugar under control.
 But there are lots of diabetic diet-friendly foods you can enjoy.
 And rather than keeping the focus on what foods to avoid with diabetes, it's refreshing to focus on the foods you can and should be eating more of.
-These top foods to eat with diabetes are nutrient-packed powerhouses that can help you control your blood sugar and stay healthy.
+These top foods for diabetics are nutrient-packed powerhouses that can help you control your blood sugar and stay healthy.

 Pictured Recipe: Turkish Spice Mix